ZOrfeas/Multiple-architecture-webapp-implementation/SOA/__DataCreation__/README.md

 * `pip3 install bcrypt` for password encryption

 ## Run
+First fill in the proper info in your own `config.prm` following the `config.prm.template` provided
 `index.py` is the program entrypoint, command line arguments:
 * `UserCount`
 * `KeywordCount`